What is acoustic neuroma?

 on the hearing and balance nerves in the inner ear.
 Schwann cells normally wrap around

 and support nerve fibers.
-A large tumor can press on the facial nerve or brain structures.
+A large tumor can press on the facial nerve, which controls

 There are 2 types of acoustic neuromas:

-- Unilateral acoustic neuromas.
+Unilateral acoustic neuromas.
 This type affects only one ear.
-It is the most common type of acoustic neuroma.
+It's the most common type of acoustic neuroma.
 This

 tumor may develop at any age.
-It most often happens between the ages of 30 and 60.
+It most often happens between ages 30 and 60.

+Acoustic

-Acoustic neuroma may be the result of nerve damage caused by environmental factors.
+neuroma may be the result of nerve damage caused by environmental factors.
+The only

-- Bilateral acoustic neuromas.
+Bilateral acoustic neuromas.
 This type affects both ears and is inherited.
-It is caused by a genetic problem called
+It's caused by a genetic problem called